Funazushi: Funazushi

 In the 14th century, the process of making wooden tabs/barrels were developed.
 Tubs were also used in the production of funazushi, but the date of their initiation is unknown.
 New wood was preferred for sake barrels, while old wood was preferred for funazushi.
 Because funazushi tubs were small, sake barrels were disassembled and reassembled.

 In 1483 and 1485, Chikamoto's diary mentions a gift of funazushi from the Rokkaku clan based in the Ōmi Province.

 Akechi Mitsuhide.
-Some say that he killed his lord because he prepared his lord funazushi and was offended, so he resented his lord.
+Some say that he killed his lord Oda Nobunaga because Nobunaga complained about the smell of the funazushi Mitsuhide served.

 Oda Nobunaga, who helped end the Sengoku period of Japanese civil war in the 16th century, was killed by his subordinate Akechi Mitsuhide.
-There are various theories as to the cause of the murder, but one theory is that Mitsuhide held a grudge against Akechi Mitsuhide, who prepared the dinner hosted by Oda Nobunaga just before the murder, because Nobunaga complained that the fish he was served was rotten.
+There are various theories as to the cause of the murder, but one theory is that Mitsuhide, who prepared a dinner for Nobunaga just before the murder, held a grudge against Nobunaga because he complained that the fish he was served was rotten.
 Funazushi was also served at this meal.

 In the Edo period, which began in the 17th century, funazushi was made in Ōmi Province (Shiga Prefecture) from crucian carp caught in the spring season and red-leaf crucian carp in the fall and winter.
 However, it is thought that the fermentation process of funazushi made from red-leaf crucian carp that did not undergo the high temperatures of the summer season was slow and gradually fell into disuse.
 The current "funazushi" of Shiga Prefecture is made from spring crucian carp.

 The 17th century cookbook Gorui Nichiyou Ryouri Shou (合類日用料理抄) describes how to make "sushi from funa in Ōmi".